Frix-x/klippain-shaketune/README.md

    > **Note**:
    >
    > If already using my old IS workflow scripts, please remove everything before installing this new module.
-This include the macros, the Python scripts, the `plot_graph.sh` and the `[gcode_shell_command plot_graph]` section.
+This include the macros, the Python scripts, the `plot_graph.sh` and the `[gcode_shell_command plot_graph]` section that are not needed anymore.

 ## Usage